jonwashburn/riemann-rs-geometry/WRITTEN_PROOF_PROMPT.md

 - [x] Refactor the Route~3 theorem chain assumptions to match splice completion (positive \(\mu_{\mathrm{spec}}\), factorization \(F_{\mathrm{pair}}=\overline{F_f}F_g\), normalization), and update the corresponding assumption labels/ledger text.
 - [x] Split A1 into A1a–A1d (paper + driver), and update A1’s status/plan to track which pieces are “cite Lagarias” vs genuinely new.
 - [x] Make A1b (phase–velocity) explicit in both driver and paper, matching the Lean interface and clarifying the density interpretation.
+- [ ] Strengthen the boundary-term gate interface to be non-vacuous: tie the `PhaseVelocityBoundaryTrace` “trace field” to the same 2D harmonic field whose Carleson-box energy defines `cofactorEbox_poisson` (Poisson/conjugate-Poisson model + boundary trace as a limit, not point-evaluation).

 ## Assumption Ledger (paper-facing map)